Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Background

 Given the time-stepping scheme (equation~\eqref{eq:dynamics}), the contact velocity $\mathbf{v}_{k,i+1}$ is an affine function of the contact impulse $\bm{\lambda}_{k}$.
 This formulation allows the Signorini condition in velocity space to be represented as a linear complementarity constraint.
-Consequently, the problem of determining a feasible $v^{n}_{k,i+1} \text{ and } \lambda_{k}^n$ can be cast as an LCP~\citep{cottle2009linear}.
-In the following subsection, the linear complementarity constraint is utilized to compute the feasible contact impulse.
+In the following subsection, this constraint is utilized to compute the feasible contact impulse.